abpframework/abp/docs/en/Authorization.md

 Abp abstracts the way that authentication creates `ClaimsPrincipal`.
 You can provide a custom `IAbpClaimsPrincipalContributor` to add additional claims.

-Example of add `SocialSecurityNumber` of current tenant to user claims:
+Example of add `SocialSecurityNumber` of current user to claims:

 ```csharp
 public class SocialSecurityNumberClaimsPrincipalContributor : IAbpClaimsPrincipalContributor, ITransientDependency